hubmapconsortium/portal-visualization/README.md

 3. A filter for a subset of genes (corresponding to the marker genes) is stored so that it may be rendered as a heatmap.
 4. Save this altered dataset as a `.zarr` store.

-The steps for doing that are contained in a python script [here](https://github.com/hubmapconsortium/portal-containers/blob/dc568234c76017c7cd9644a4d15ef0f7b9d84e24/containers/anndata-to-ui/context/main.py#L17-L67) that is run after Matt's pipeline and the corresponding python visualization code for the portal backend is [here](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/assay_confs.py#L200-L238).
+These steps are exexuted by the [`anndata-to-ui`](https://github.com/hubmapconsortium/portal-containers/blob/dc568234c76017c7cd9644a4d15ef0f7b9d84e24/containers/anndata-to-ui/context/main.py#L17-L67) container that is run after Matt's pipeline; The view config is generated by [`RNASeqAnnDataZarrViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/anndata_builders.py#L13).
-Currently the portal backend cannot handle `slide-seq`, which is a spatially resolved `RNA-seq` assay, but its `ViewConfBuilder` class will look identical to the other [`AnnData`-backed `RNA-seq` datasets](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/assay_confs.py#L200-L238), except for an additional `spatial_polygon_obsm="X_spatial"` argument to the `AnnDataWrapper` as well as a `SPATIAL` vitessce component in the view config.
+Currently the portal backend cannot handle `slide-seq`, which is a spatially resolved `RNA-seq` assay, but its `ViewConfBuilder` class will look be the same as `RNASeqAnnDataZarrViewConfBuilder`, except for an additional `spatial_polygon_obsm="X_spatial"` argument to the `AnnDataWrapper` as well as a `SPATIAL` vitessce component in the view config.

 #### xxxx-ATAC-seq